Enterprise-CMCS/macpro-security-hub-sync/README.md

 This package syncs AWS Security Hub Findings to Jira.

 - When the sync utility is run, each Security Hub Finding type (Title) is represented as a single issue.
 So if you have violated the 'S3.8' rule three individual times, you will have one S3.8 GH Issue created.
-- By default, CRITICAL and HIGH severity findings get tickets created in Jira.
+- By default, CRITICAL and HIGH severity findings get issues created in Jira.
 However, this is configurable in either direction (more or less sensitivity).
-- When the utility runs, previously created Jira tickets that no longer have an active finding are closed.
-In this way, Jira tickets can be automatically closed as the Findings are resolved, if you run the utility on a schedule (recommended).
+- When the utility runs, previously created Jira issues that no longer have an active finding are closed.
+In this way, Jira issues can be automatically closed as the Findings are resolved, if you run the utility on a schedule (recommended).

 ## Usage and Getting Started